Сarbon neutrality

 During ALROSA's diamond mining process, approximately

-This is more than all greenhouse gas emissions associated with the company's diamond mining during the same period.
+This exceeds all greenhouse gas emissions associated with the company's diamond mining operations over the same period.

 A full dump truck of kimberlite absorbs 6 tons of CO₂